ny83427/java-tutorial/chapter4/Readme.md

 You just don't.
 No pull request, no bug report.
 Just let it be.
 Thank you man.😅

 ### Last Words
 Coding, and
 Keep coding, make it work
 And keep coding, make it better
 And keep coding, make it easier to maintain
-And keep coding, to understand or reject those buzz words of OOP
+And keep coding, to understand or reject
+Those buzz words of OOP
+And keep coding